crazySocket/crazySocket.github.io/_posts/2017-02-12-optimistic-locking.md

 ---
 layout: post
-title:  "optimistic locking basics in java"
+title: optimistic locking basics in java
 date: 2017-02-12 00:27:55 +0100
 categories: java concurrency
 ---

 ## fast, lean, frightening - what industry desires

 Have you ever got this feeling looking at ludicroulsy long stacktrace, deploying 200MB war, restarting web app running on tomcat on virtual machine that java might be somewhat heavy?
 I mean each function call adds frame to stacktrace.
-So when you scroll through nested exceptions you must wonder - how much it all costs?
+So when you scroll through nested exceptions you must wonder - how much it all cost?

 What about application containers?
 These feel like necessary evil; especially during development.
 Why must I push every single bit of application every time?
 Just imagine you are a new developer in the team.
 You get a (maven) project with configuration expanded beyond freaking time and space.
 You propably think: god save me from ever modifying that.
 So you comply, do your job, build and push the whole war as soon as it builds.